ravalikondi1/PhoneBookApp/README.md

 # PhoneBookApp

 # About
-PhoneBook is .NET CORE application which is have frontend developed on ReactJS.
+PhoneBook is .NET CORE application which is having frontend developed on ReactJS.

 # Prerequisites
 1. Microsoft Visual Studio 2017 (.NET CORE)